BBC: Second World War

-In 1938, John Reith and the British government, specifically the Ministry of Information which had been set up for WWII, designed a censorship apparatus for the inevitability of war.
+In 1938 John Reith and the Government of the United Kingdom, specifically the Ministry of Information which had been set up for WWII, designed a censorship apparatus for the inevitability of war.
 Due to the BBC's advancements in shortwave radio technology, the corporation could broadcast across the world during the Second World War.
 Within Europe, the BBC European Service would gather intelligence and information regarding the current events of the war in English.
 Regional BBC workers, based on their regional geo-political climate, would then further censor the material their broadcasts would cover.
 Nothing was to be added outside the preordained news items.
 For example, the BBC Polish Service was heavily censored due to fears of jeopardising relations with the Soviet Union.
 Controversial topics, i.e. the contested Polish and Soviet border, the deportation of Polish citizens, the arrests of Polish Home Army members and the Katyn massacre, were not included in Polish broadcasts.
 American radio broadcasts were broadcast across Europe on BBC channels.
 This material also passed through the BBC's censorship office, which surveilled and edited American coverage of British affairs.
 By 1940, across all BBC broadcasts, music by composers from enemy nations was censored.
 In total, 99 German, 38 Austrian and 38 Italian composers were censored.
 The BBC argued that like the Italian or German languages, listeners would be irritated by the inclusion of enemy composers.
 Any potential broadcasters said to have pacifist, communist or fascist ideologies were not allowed on the BBC's airwaves.
 In 1937, a MI5 security officer was given a permanent office within the organisation.
 This officer would examine the files of potential political subversives and mark the files of those deemed a security risk to the organisation, blacklisting them.
 This was often done on spurious grounds; even so, the practice would continue and expand during the years of the Cold War.